Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 • Leg massages: Before bedtime, you can gently massage your child's legs to relieve discomfort.
 Use circular motions and apply gentle pressure to the leg muscles to relieve tension.

 • Regular physical activity: Encourage your child to exercise regularly during the day.
-A 2023 study published in the Journal of Clinical Sleep Medicine found that moderate to vigorous physical activity during the day can improve symptoms of restless legs syndrome in children.
+A study published in the Journal of Clinical Sleep Medicine in 2023 found that moderate to vigorous physical activity during the day can improve symptoms of restless legs syndrome in children.
 Plan active play, bike rides, or sports appropriate for your child's age and interests to promote healthy energy expenditure.

 If sleep problems persist despite your efforts, it is recommended that you consult a healthcare professional specializing in pediatric sleep disorders for advice tailored to your child's situation.